Conjecture — A good handy guide to GM prep moves needs to have, for each move:

 - Climax, Big Battle Or Conflict

 - Plot Twist

-Given such a guide, if you’re prepping and don’t know what activity to do next, you can look down the list and pick a technique that corresponds to your immediate goal
+Given such a guide, if you’re prepping and don’t know what activity to do next, you can look down the list and pick a technique that corresponds to your immediate goal.

-Contrast with my my session prep checklist — it’s a big list of “maybe…”, but it doesn’t tell you when you might do each thing, or how you might do it.
+Contrast the above with my my session prep checklist — it’s a big list of “maybe…”, but it doesn’t tell you when you might do each thing, or how you might do it.
 Unsurprisingly, I’ve drifted out of using it.